VitthalGund/VitthalGund/README.md

 <details>
  <summary>
  <b>Hey there!
 I'm Vitthal, a dedicated software developer on a journey of continuous learning and growth.
-A computer science student immersed in the world of technology. </b>Currently pursuing a diploma in computer engineering at the Government Polytechnic Mumbai, I'm in my third year, I'm actively exploringthe exciting world of building AI powered Application.</summary>
+A computer science student immersed in the world of technology. </b>Currently pursuing a BTech in computer science and engineering From the SVKM's Dwarkadas J. Sanghvi College of Engineering, I'm in my 2nd year, I'm actively exploringthe exciting world of building AI powered Application.</summary>

  <br/>